-The SURFS Application is Now Open!
+The 2026 SURFS Application is Now Open

-The 2025 summer application will close January 15th.
+The 2026 summer application closed on January 15th.
 As part of the application, you will be asked to explain broadly why you are interested in participating in SURFS.
 You will also be able to select up to 4 faculty mentors who you are interested in performing research with (faculty listed below).
 On your application, you will be asked to explain why you have selected the faculty mentors.
 Finally, SURFS is geared toward students with little or no previous undergraduate research experience.
 You will be asked about your previous experience on the application and that will be reviewed in the selection process.
 Please be thoughtful and thorough in your application!
 Email Beth Bowman with any questions you have!

 Please apply after your fall grades are in.
 The application is posted early so that applicants can view it and start to prepare their materials.

-2025 Participant Information
+2026 Participant Information

-Move in: May 27th, 9:00am-12:00pm
+Move in: May 26th, 9:00am-11:00am

-Program Start: May 27th, 1:00 pm SURFS Orientation, 1034 JAAC
+Program Start: May 26th, 11:00 Welcome Picnic, 1:00 pm SURFS Orientation, 1034 JAAC

-Program End: July 3rd, Poster Session, 10:00 & Celebration, 11:30
+Program End: July 2nd Poster Session, 10:00 & Celebration, 11:30

-Move out: July 3rd (1:00 pm – 4:30 pm)
+Move out: July 2nd (1:00 pm – 3:30 pm)

 Dress Code